shravya-mutyala/aws-resurrection/IFRAME_FIX.md

 ## Why This Works

-The Wayback Machine serves archived content from `web.archive.org`.
-By adding this domain to the `frame-src` directive in the CSP header, we explicitly allow iframes from this source while maintaining security for other resources.
+The Wayback Machine has two modes:
+1. **Normal mode** - Includes toolbar, rewrites URLs, blocks embedding
+2. **Identity mode (`id_`)** - Raw content, no toolbar, embeddable

+By using the `id_` flag in the URL, we get the raw archived content that can be embedded in iframes.
+Combined with the CSP headers that allow `web.archive.org`, the ghosts can now properly manifest!

 ## Troubleshooting